OpenIndiana/oi-docs/docs/release-notes/latest-changes.md

 2014-01-16 | Python 2.4 is deprecated
 2014-01-15 | Thunderbird is updated to 24.2.0
 2014-01-08 | Firefox is updated to 17.0.6 ESR, OpenJDK 1.7.45 and icedtea-web 6ec72d653144 are used as java browser plugin.
 2013-12-10 | IPS was updated.
 IPS GUI - package-manager and update-manager - was removed.
 If you hosted local IPS servers you have to recreate services, which supported these servers.
-Procedure is the same (and described, for example, here http://wiki.illumos.org/display/illumos/Redistributing+built+packages ) , but old services just don't work after update.
+Procedure is the same, but old services just don't work after update.
 2013-11-14 | PostgreSQL 8.2 and 8.3 packages removed (replaced by PostgreSQL 9.3, which is now a default PostgreSQL version) 2013-10-11 | PHP 5.2 removed (replaced by PHP 5.4)
 2013-08-20 | MariaDB 5.5 is used as default MySQL provider